danielaharon8988/sre-home-test/README.md

 GET /users

-Returns users from database.
+Returns all users from the database.

 POST /login

-Authenticates a user.
+Authenticates a user and generates a unique token.

-Returns:

-* Login status
-* Generated token
+Successful login actions are logged using log4js.

 ⸻

 Database

-MySQL database.
+MySQL 8.0 database running in Docker.

 Tables: